ryanmio/Fediverse-Decentralized-Ads/README.md

 # Decentralized Advertising in the Fediverse Using ActivityPub

-This README provides an overview of a decentralized advertising framework for the Fediverse using the ActivityPub protocol.
+This repo outlines a concept for a decentralized advertising framework for the Fediverse using the ActivityPub protocol.
 The framework aims to provide a viable revenue stream for server operators and content creators, while respecting user privacy and control.

 ## Key Features